Jennifer J. Frydrychowicz

 Submitting Documents Prior to Hearings

 Any memoranda and/or case law that parties wish for the judge to consider prior to a hearing should be emailed or e-filed at least three business days before the hearing.
+If said documents are voluminous, please submit binders three business days before the hearing.

 Submitting Proposed Orders